hkvinge/hkvinge.github.io/cv_resume.md

 permalink: /cv_resume/
 ---

-For a summary of my research, publications, presentations, and teaching, see my my current CV.
+For a summary of my research, publications, presentations, and teaching, see my current CV.

 [Current CV](HKvingeCV.pdf) (last updated: 8/28/2018)